fd0e/site-1/news/pages/025_raid_reboot.md

 had your irc client running on ~team. thelounge should have automatically reconnected.

-if there's any further issues, let ~ben know on irc or at <ben at ttm dot sh>.
+if there's any further issues, let ~ben know on irc or at &lt;ben at ttm dot sh>.

 once again, thanks to ~ben for the work he does maintaining ~team!